 Cumbrian mezzo-soprano Emma Stannard trained at the Royal Northern College of Music and on the Royal Academy Opera Course (RAO).
 Emma is now a student of Anthony Roden.

-With duo partner Keval Shah, Emma has studied as a Britten-Pears Young Artist, won the Bampton Classical Opera Competition (2017) and the ‘Audrey Strange Memorial Award’ at the final of the Royal Oversea’s League vocal competition (2016) as well as competing as finalists at the Oxford Lieder Young Artist Platform (2017).
-As keen recitalists their performances together include appearances at the Leeds Lieder Festival, St Martin-in-the Fields and the Lewes Festival of Song.
+With duo partner Keval Shah, Emma has studied as a Britten-Pears Young Artist, won the Bampton Classical Opera Competition and was awarded the Audrey Strange Memorial Award at the final of the Royal Oversea’s League vocal competition.
+As keen recitalists their performances together include appearances at the Oxford Lieder Festival, Leeds Lieder Festival, St Martin-in-the Fields and the Lewes Festival of Song.

 In 2018 Emma reached the final of both the Concorso Lirico Internazionale di Portofino and the London Handel Festival singing competition and became a 2018/19 Handel House Talent Scheme Young Artist.

 Future performances include recitals at the Handel House Museum, a recital in the London Handel Festival, Petite Messe Solonelle (Altrincham Choral Society), Messiah (Saddleworth Male Voice Choir) and The Holy Face (Sheffield Symphonic Chorus).